martinskeem/powerbi-fullscreen/README.md

 <website>: whatever hostname you use to host your website
 <WorkspaceID>, <ReportID>, <ReportSection>: details of the report that you are showing, these IDs can be found by navigating to the report in Power BI and get the details out of the URL.
 <RefreshIntervalAsMinutes>: if report should update automatically from dataset, define this in minutes.
+Can be omitted for no refresh.

 ## Usage - Dashboard